 ARF talks to Shane Rau, Founder of My Planet Natural and an ARF member.

-Tell us a bit about My Planet Natural, what is it all about?
+Tell us a bit about MPN, what is it all about?

 You would be forgiven for thinking we are all about natural products.
 While we do have many natural products.